sumirk/DataEngineering/NanoDegree/Module1/Project/README.md

 The Database used in this project is on Amazon Web Services - RDS Service, while the notebooks used are hosted on Amazon Sagemaker.
 The Data can also be kept on S3 , however i have just kept it locally as it was a small dataset.

+The project uses Python 3.7.10 in the .py files.

 Song Dataset